Ficus Adriatic fig

 Share this product

-About Ficus Adriatic fig
+About Your New Ficus Adriatic fig

 Ficus carica 'Adriatic', known as the Adriatic Fig, is a reliable and productive deciduous fruit tree celebrated for its sweet, green-skinned figs with vibrant strawberry-pink flesh.
 Growing to a manageable 3–5 meters tall and 3–4 meters wide, it’s ideal for small to medium gardens, orchards, or large containers.